Septic Arthritis

 CHU Gabriel Montpied

-Daniel Wendling practices in Clermont-ferrand, France.
+Daniel Wendling practices practicing medicine in Clermont-ferrand, France.
 Mr. Wendling is rated as an Elite expert by MediFind in the treatment of Septic Arthritis.
-His top areas of expertise are Arthritis, Ankylosing Spondylitis, Polymyalgia Rheumatica, Rhizomelic Pseudopolyarthritis, and Osteotomy.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Arthritis, Ankylosing Spondylitis, Rhizomelic Pseudopolyarthritis, and Polymyalgia Rheumatica.

-Robert Inman practices in Toronto, Canada.
+Robert Inman practices practicing medicine in Toronto, Canada.
 Mr. Inman is rated as an Elite expert by MediFind in the treatment of Septic Arthritis.
-His top areas of expertise are Ankylosing Spondylitis, Axial Spondyloarthritis (AxSpA), Arthritis, and Reactive Arthritis.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Ankylosing Spondylitis, Axial Spondyloarthritis (AxSpA), Arthritis, and Reactive Arthritis.

-Sakir Ahmed practices in Bhubaneshwar, India.
+Sakir Ahmed practices practicing medicine in Bhubaneshwar, India.
 Ahmed is rated as an Elite expert by MediFind in the treatment of Septic Arthritis.
-Their top areas of expertise are Reactive Arthritis, Infectious Arthritis, Septic Arthritis, Endoscopy, and Percutaneous Coronary Intervention (PCI).
+They are also highly rated in 11 other conditions, according to our data.
+Their clinical expertise encompasses Reactive Arthritis, Infectious Arthritis, Septic Arthritis, Septoplasty, and Endoscopy.

 Recovery is good with prompt antibiotic treatment.
 If treatment is delayed, permanent joint damage may result.